Frequently asked questions

 - How will I learn?

 Our courses and workshops are co-delivered by volunteer course facilitators working with healthcare and educational professionals.
 Our tutors have a wealth of both personal and professional experience of health conditions, maintaining their own wellbeing or the wellbeing of someone that they care for or support.
+Courses and workshops may be delivered in a face to face setting, or online via an online platform such as Microsoft Teams.

 - Do I have to take any tests or exams at the Recovery and Wellbeing College?